Curriculum

 CHSU-COM Outcomes

 CHSU-COM students are required to take the Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) exam series, designed to assess osteopathic medical knowledge, knowledge fluency, clinical skills, and other competencies essential for practice as an osteopathic generalist physician.
-CHSU-COM results will be posted when available.
+CHSU-COM results can be found on our COMLEX-USA outcomes webpage.